History, tourist information, and nearby accommodation

 The Georgian and Victorian periods saw a real boom in Truro; industry flourished, led by tin smelting, and numerous elegant townhouses were built in the town - most by wealthy mine owners.
 The increasing wealth and importance of the town were recognised in 1877 when Queen Victoria granted it city status.

-The Royal Corwall Museum, is located in River Street.
-The museum houses exhibits tracing the history of the Duchy of Cornwall from earliest times. as well as collections relating to natural history, the mining industry, minerals, and pottery of Cornwall.
+The Royal Cornwall Museum is located on River Street.
+The museum houses exhibits tracing the history of the Duchy of Cornwall from earliest times as well as collections relating to natural history, the mining industry, minerals, and pottery of Cornwall.
+More recent exhibits look at the popular Poldark television series and its creator, author Winston Graham.

 Address: Truro, Cornwall, England